Russell Proud

 - All-minilm-l12-v2 is likely superior to ELSER

-This undertaking for our client was not aimed at providing a definitive answer for them to follow, hence, time was not invested to rescore every single term used in the judgment set.
-It was intended to provide our client a path forward that they could implement internally and then measure those improvements using their internal analytics.
+This undertaking for our client was not aimed at providing a definitive answer for them to follow; hence, time was not invested to rescore every single term used in the judgment set.
+It was intended to provide our client with a path forward that they could implement internally and then measure those improvements using their internal analytics.

-If you’re looking to improve your B2B or eCommerce search, we have the experience, tools and capabilities, to deliver independently or alongside your team, the process and systems needed to implement Semantic Search and improve your customer experience.
+If you’re looking to improve your B2B or e-commerce search, we have the experience, tools and capabilities, to deliver independently or alongside your team, the process and systems needed to implement Semantic Search and improve your customer experience.

 Reference Articles